Browse by Medical Category

 Dr. Wood received her medical degree from the University of Missouri-Kansas City.
 She completed both her Internal Medicine and Cardiology training at Beth Israel Deaconess Medical Center in Boston where she served as Chief Medical Resident.
 Dr. Wood is a clinical cardiologist and staff physician in the Cardiac Ultrasound Laboratory at Massachusetts General Hospital in Boston.

-Dr. Wood has authored book chapters describing the cardiovascular response to pregnancy and exercise in pregnancy.
-Dr. Wood's clinical research with athletes includes work with the United States Olympic Committee studying Olympic athletes, Harvard University varsity athletes and amateur marathon runners and rowers.
-Dr. Wood has published extensively in the area of cardiac adaptations to exercise training in athletes and is the principle investigator on a number of studies examining utilizing new echocardiographic techniques.
-Dr. Wood is also the co-investigator of an NIH funded trial assessing the benefit of Tai Chi in the treatment of heart failure patients.
-She is a member of the Board of Directors of the American Society of Echocardiography, the American Heart Association and is on the writing committee for the American Board of Echocardiography Certification exam.
-Dr Wood received the Heart of Our Mission Award in September of 2008, an award bestowed by the American Heart Association for her volunteer efforts for the Go Red Campaign to reduce heart disease in Women.
+Dr. Wood has authored book chapters describing the cardiovascular response to pregnancy.
+Dr. Wood's clinical research with athletes included work with the US Olympic Committee, Harvard University athletes, marathon runners and rowers.
+Dr. Wood has published extensively in the area of cardiac adaptations to exercise.
+Dr. Wood is the Co- Principle Investigator in studies of microvascular ischemia and clinical and genetic features of individuals with spontaneous coronary artery dissection.
+She has served as a member of the Board of Directors of the American Society of Echocardiography and is Past-President of the Boston Board of the American Heart Association and served on the writing committee for the American Board of Echocardiography Certification exam.
+Dr Wood received the Heart of Our Mission Award in 2008 and the Women's Health Award from the Massachusetts Medical Society in 2014, these awards were bestowed for her clinical and research efforts devoted to reducing heart disease in women.

 Dr. Wood was PI of an echocardiographic study, Echocardiographic Assessment of Changes in Left Ventricular Systolic and Diastolic Function with Prolonged Strenuous Exercise.
 This study enrolled nearly 80 subjects and examined changes in systolic and diastolic function that occur after short and long distance strenuous exercise.
 Her team quantified serum biomarkers in athletes who ran in the 2004/2005 Boston Marathon, presented this data nationally and published two manuscripts in the European Heart Journal and Circulation in 2006.